Changes to the Caregiver Program

 The NOC for Caring for Children Program is 4411, while the NOCs for Caring for People with High Medical Needs are 3012, 3233, 3413, and 4412.
 Both NOC 3012 (registered nurse or registered psychiatric nurse) and 3233 (licensed practical nurse) are regulated professions in Canada and thus require applicants in these occupations to be licensed.
 The language level for all of these is CLB 5, excluding NOC 3012 (which is CLB 7).
 The minimum education level is a one-year, post-secondary credential.
 Caregivers’ work experience, like LCP, should be gained on a valid work permit attached to an LMIA.

-Both pathways were in operation until June 18, 2019, when they were replaced by the two pilots.
+Both pathways were in operation until June 18, 2019, when the two pilots replaced them.

 The Pilot Programs